PKing70/ReXML/README.md

 Any versions should work.
 Once you've validated your set up by successfully checking versions, proceed to the next step.

-3. From this repo, download spexml.py.
-You can click the download button from the [spexml.py](https://cd.splunkdev.com/pking/spexml/-/blob/master/spexml.py) page to do this.
+3. Download this repo.
+Lots of ways to do this, including **Code > Download Zip** then extract.

 4. From Terminal, install [pandas](https://pypi.org/project/pandas/) and [openai](https://pypi.org/project/openai/) by entering: